starkinfra/sdk-dotnet/README.md

 ### Create a PixKey

-You can create a PixKey to link a bank account information to a key id:
+You can create a Pix key to link a bank account information to a key id:

 ```c#
 using System;